michaelmayer-hpe/Labs/Docker/README.md

 ## Installing the engine in the Cloud

-If you followed docker-machine part, you can now use these machines to configure a swarm cluster as you have the latest version available in them.
+If you followed docker-machine part, you can now use these machines to configure a Swarm cluster as you have the latest version available in them.

-## Using Docker swarm to make our configuration available and scalable
+## Using Docker Swarm to make our configuration available and scalable

 So now that we can orchestrate the creation of our 2 containers hosting our application, we would like to make it scalable and error proof.
 Let's try to